artyapple/NumberConverter/README.md

 - Angular 15 + angular material

 # how to start
-download repository and start following command from the project root folder:
+You can download the ready-to-start jar [here](https://s3.eu-central-1.amazonaws.com/dev.iablokov.cflox.demo/NumberConverter.jar) and start if with:
 ```
 mvn package && java -jar target/NumberConverter.jar
 ```
-or you can download the ready-to-start jar [here](https://s3.eu-central-1.amazonaws.com/dev.iablokov.cflox.demo/NumberConverter.jar) and start if with:
+or download repository and start following command from the project root folder:
 ```
 mvn package && java -jar target/NumberConverter.jar
 ```